 PSI students have the same English language outcomes as the students in the other three St. Louis Park elementary schools.
 At every grade level, daily reading, in both English and Spanish is essential for the child's language development.

 PSI has other English classes to support learners.
-English reading intervention is offered for students needing additional support and English Language Learner classes are offered for students whose home language is not English.
+English Multi-Lingual Learner classes are offered for students whose home language is not English.

 How will learning content in Spanish affect my child's English language literacy?